Mattis arrives in S. Korea in first trip abroad, discusses N. Korea threats

 By KIM GAMEL | STARS AND STRIPES Published: February 2, 2017

-OSAN AIR BASE, South Korea — U.S. Defense Secretary Jim Mattis arrived in South Korea Thursday for his first trip abroad in his new role, saying his agenda includes the threat from North Korea and an advanced missile defense system.
+SEOUL, South Korea — U.S. Defense Secretary Jim Mattis arrived in South Korea Thursday for his first trip abroad in his new role, saying his agenda includes the threat from North Korea and an advanced missile defense system.

 Mattis’ visit to South Korea and Japan comes amid speculation that the North is planning to test-fire another missile after a New Year’s declaration by Kim Jong Un that the country is in the “final stages” of developing an intercontinental ballistic missile.